GloireIrenge/Portfolio/README.md

-# Gloire Mufungizi - Full Stack developer
+# Gloire Mufungizi - PHP Full Stack developer

 Welcome to my portfolio!
 This project showcases my skills, projects, certifications, and experiences as a passionate Software Engineer.
 I have strong expertise in PHP, Laravel and i also work with python , JavaScript and Django.
 This portfolio also highlights my 5+ years of experience in software development and teaching.